CRBroughton/forager-docs/guide/installation.md

 ### Docker

 The Forager repository includes a `docker-compose.yml` file, enabling quick deployment of Forager.
 Simply install Docker, clone the repository and then run `docker compose up -d`.
+Forager will now be running at http://0.0.0.0:8090.